J1mbo/cannonball-se/README.md

 ## Watchdog (Linux only)

-On hardware with a watchdog (all Raspberry Pi boards), the game integrates with it so the OS will auto‑reboot on hang (e.g., aggressive overclocks).
+On hardware with a watchdog (all RaspberryPi boards), the game integrates with it so the OS will auto‑reboot on hang (e.g., aggressive overclocks).

 ---